 Inconsistent Enforcement

 Enforcement varies across EU member states, with some countries issuing more fines than others.
-This inconsistency undermines GDPR’s effectiveness and creates uncertainty for businesses.
+This inconsistency undermines the effectiveness of the GDPR and creates uncertainty for businesses.

 Ambiguities in Interpretation